YunChunChen/WeakMatchNet/README.md

-# WeakMatchNet
-Deep Semantic Matching with Foreground Matching and Cycle-Consistency, ACCV 2018
+# Deep Semantic Matching with Foreground Matching and Cycle-Consistency